US stocks mostly decline, pull S&P 500 back from its record

 U.S. stocks are mostly lower in afternoon trading Friday, pulling the market back from all-time highs, as the Trump administration escalates its tariff threats against Canada.

-The Dow Jones Industrial Average fell 280 points, or 0.6%, as of 1:20 p.m.
-Eastern time, and the Nasdaq composite edged up 0.1% after drifting lower in the early going.
+The Dow Jones Industrial Average fell 272 points, or 0.6%, as of 2:11 p.m.
+Eastern time.
+The Dow is also on track for a weekly loss.
+The Nasdaq composite edged up less than 0.1% after drifting lower in the early going.
 The tech-heavy index climbed to an all-time high on Thursday.

-The Dow and Nasdaq are also within striking distance of finishing with a weekly loss.

 Bond yields rose.
 The yield on the 10-year Treasury rose to 4.42%, from 4.34% late Thursday.